Get Gastric Plication surgery from Dr. Terry Simpson

-- No cutting of the stomach or the intestine (all gastric bypass surgeries include radical surgical reduction of the stomach and small intestine).
+- No cutting of the stomach or the intestine (all bypass surgeries include radical surgical reduction of the stomach and small intestine).

 - Gastric Plication causes no nutritional deficiencies.
-Bypass surgery patients can suffer anemia, osteoporosis, vitamin deficiency and protein deficiency because the small intestine is radically shortened.
+Bypass patients can suffer anemia, osteoporosis, vitamin deficiency and protein deficiency because the small intestine is radically shortened.

 - Gastric Plication is safer than all other weight loss surgeries (less than 1% complication rate in Dr. Talebpour's studies).